FFCtest2: 44116

 Movers remain the most predictable big spenders

-Moves are still one of the strongest purchase triggers in the economy.
+Moving is still one of the strongest purchase triggers in the economy.

 • Movers drop nearly $17,000 on average setting up a new home (Realtor.com).

-The takeaway?
 Timing and relevance matter more than ever.
 Show up late, and the decisions are already made.

-Michelle Taves, VP and Group GM of Data and Marketing at PGM Solutions, shares, “Movers are setting up new homes, new routines, and new habits all at once.
+Michelle Taves, VP and Group GM of Data and Marketing at PGM Solutions, shares, “Movers are setting up new homes, new routines, and new habits, all at once.
 Once the boxes are unpacked and routines are set, the decisions are locked in.
 In 2026, the brands that understand that timing is everything will come out ahead.”

 Gen Z and Millennials are shaping the culture and consumer demand